pragmagrid/lifemapper-server/README.rst

    # rocks remove roll lifemapper-server
    # (cd /export/rocks/install; rocks create distro)

-Run this script (from the top of roll source directory) to remove all installed RPMs, directories, users, etc ::
+(Nadya: this script is not present on stand-alone installations of the roll) Run this script (from the top of roll source directory) to remove all installed RPMs, directories, users, etc ::